driven-app/porsche-connect/README.md

   See 'porsche help <subcommand>' for detailed help.
 ```

-For example, to get a list of all the vehicles associated with your My Porsche account:
+To get a list of all the vehicles associated with your My Porsche account:

 ```bash
 $ porsche list-vehicles <username> <password>